themetalfleece/nextjs-prisma-apollo-example/README.md

 Run the following to generate the types, schema and model.

-You need to run this every time you make changes to `.prisma` file, as it generates the `schema.prisma` file which is used by the app.
+You need to run this every time you make changes to `.prisma` file or to `graphql` files, as it generates the `schema.prisma`, `nexus-typegen.ts` and `schema.graphql` files which are used by the app.

 ```
 yarn generate